 Now that you’re full of side hustle ideas get out there and start one!
 They’re all relatively easy to get into and require little to no experience at all.
 Imagine receiving your usual paycheck, and the money from your side hustle.

 You have the opportunity to make over $1,000 extra per month.
 With that money, you could cover the costs of your rent, car insurance, and groceries and put what you have left in savings or even better invest it in something that grows your money.
-Cryptocurrency markets, stocks and bonds are all investment vehicles that will grow your money over time.
+Cryptocurrency markets, stocks and bonds are all investment vehicles that will grow your money over time, although these come with risk so make sure to do your due diligence and talk with a financial advisor if necessary.

-And many side hustles have the potential of growing into a full-time business, allowing you to quit your job.
+And many side hustles have the potential to grow into a full-time business, allowing you to quit your job.